 Damilola Ola – Construction Management BSc student

-My experience in the ECE faculty has been amazing.
+My experience in the EEC faculty has been amazing.
 From being Student Ambassador, to a Senior Course Rep, and even an ADA Lovelace (empowering women in engineering) scholarship holder.

 I would advise any and every woman out there thinking about studying engineering to go for it!
 Although it might seem daunting at first, once you get into it, you start realising how much you love the industry and, how much of a positive influence you can bring to the industry.